 I always tell people that to say you are a Regentonian you must have gone through certain rituals in order to qualify for that title.

-1. you must know where library is located.
+1, you must know where library is located.
 The official or unofficial library

-2. you must have eaten wait man banga.
+2, you must have eaten wait man banga.

-3. you must be known to Ur Sue down the village
+3, you must be known to Ur Sue down the village

-5. you must have a false name.
 I am tempted to skip this section but as a true Regentonian I will continue.
 My false name was ‘’cowfoot’’ and that was because of the strength I used to play football.
-Goal keepers would refuse to keep the goal if I was in the opposite team.
-My good friend Lancelot Edmondson looked at me after a football match and said with his light stammar’’bo Findlay nar baboo bone den take wass u’’Talking about being physically fit, during my recent visit to Freetown, Just to refresh my memory of school days, I walked through Aberdeen Road, along Macauley street and on to Congo cross.
-As I approached Murray town junction where Ocada’s settle for a break, one of them greeted me and said, ‘’ yeh bra, dis nar den US marine, u kin see sae de bra fit ‘’ ‘Thank God I quickly inherited the name Fillo Joe after my brother as many guys were frightened to call me cowfoot.‘ False names were part of the tradition of the GS.
-To name a few we had, water rough, K. Doe, most, early man, Mugabe, wardrobe, matoma, dumbeh, bizzy, and pon kolon bish simply because the boy’s mother worked in a hotel, he was given that name to signify the clanging of dishes.
+Goal keepers would refuse to keep the goal if I were in the opposite team.
+My good friend Lancelot Edmondson looked at me once after a football match and with his light stammer said to me’’bo Findlay nar baboo bone den take wass u’’Talking about being physically fit, during my recent visit to Freetown.
+To refresh my memory of my school days, I walked through Aberdeen Road, along Macauley street and on to Congo cross.
+As I approached Murray town junction where the Ocada’s settle down for a break, one of them greeted me and said, ‘’ yeh bra, dis nar den US marine, u kin see sae de bra fit ‘Thank God I quickly inherited the name Fillo Joe after my brother as many guys were frightened to call me cowfoot.
+False names were part of the tradition of the GS and if one were to become upset, one would only end becoming frustrated.
+To name a few we had, water rough, K. Doe, most, early man, Mugabe, wardrobe, matoma, dumbeh and bizzy.

-In my conclusion, I would like to refer to another of my favorite sonnet from Shakespeare’s As you like it.
+In my conclusion, I would like to refer to another of my favorite sonnet from Shakespeare’s, As you like it.

 ‘’spiritus meus, in me Manet, fortiter, et si simper Scio sustinere nullo moody vitare remedium’’

-THE SPIRIT OF MY FATHER DWELLS STRONGLY IN ME, AND I WILL ALWAYS ENDURE IT, THOUGH YET I KNOW NO WISE REMEDY OF HOW TO AVOID IT.
+THE SPIRIT OF MY FATHER DWELLS STRONGLY IN ME, AND I WILL ALWAYS ENDURE IT, THOUGH YET I KNOW NO WISE REMEDY OF HOW TO AVOID IT